Herbicide Residue Test

 The Safe Soil UK Herbicide Residue Test takes in a number of acid herbicides.

-Herbicides can be divided into two sub-groups: Selective herbicides are pesticides used to kill unwanted vegetation while leaving whatever crop is being grown unharmed.
+Herbicides can be divided into two sub-groups: Selective herbicides are products used to kill unwanted vegetation while leaving whatever crop is being grown unharmed.
 Meanwhile, non-selective herbicides kill all plant life they come into contact with.
-They are commonly used in agriculture as well as in the maintenance of turf in areas such as golf courses as well as locations adjacent to railroads and motorways.
-Some are toxic not just to plantlike but also soil organisms, animals and humans, and are alleged to have caused a number health issues ranging from skin rashes and difficulty with breathing to various cancers and even death.
-Please note that results of this test will include levels of all the listed products and formulations below as well as a general description of herbicides but does NOT include “safe-for-use levels” of the products because these are understood to have a zero target whereby the presence of any of these in any amount is likely to be deemed a problem in a growing space.
+Many are commonly used in agriculture as well as in the maintenance of turf in areas such as golf courses as well as locations adjacent to railroads and motorways.
+Some are toxic not just to plantlife but also soil organisms, animals and humans, and are alleged to have caused a number of health issues ranging from skin rashes and difficulty with breathing to various cancers and even death.
+Please note that results of this test will include levels of all the listed products and formulations below as well as a general description of herbicides but does NOT include “safe-for-use levels” of all the products because data on health impacts of many is not available.
+As far as impacts on plants, many are understood to have a zero target whereby the presence of any of these in any amount is likely to be deemed a problem in a growing space.
 The report also focuses on dicamba, a particularly potent herbicide that is also volatile, meaning it can waft onto areas rather far afield from its application in a phenomenon dubbed Dicamba Drift.

 The full list of elements included in the Herbicide Residue Test is as follows:

 - Dichlorprop (2,4-DP)

 - Mecoprop (MCPP)

 - Phenoxyacetic acid